billynew/CMSC498J/index.md

 ## What to Expect
 - **Lectures (Mondays):** Foundations of embodied cognition, robotics, sensing, planning, learning, and interaction design, along with ethics, creativity, and the future of embodiment.
-- **Labs (Wednesdays):** Hands-on robotics with Raspberry Pi—wiring sensors, controlling motors, integrating perception, experimenting with ROS2, and building expressive systems.
+- **Labs (Wednesdays):** Hands-on robotics with Raspberry Pi as the base platform.
+You will need to wire sensors, controll motors, integrate perception, experiment with ROS2, and build expressive systems.
 - **Capstone Project:** In teams, you’ll design and build a **novel robot embodiment**.
-Each capstone will include both a **working prototype** and a **small user study** to test how people respond to your robot, culminating in a public showcase.
+Each capstone will include both a **working prototype** and a **small user study** to test how people respond to your robot, and a final demo in a public showcase.

 ---